JesseAlderliesten/pkg-dev-ctv/proposal.md

 runners.
 - `r pkg("rcmdcheck")` runs `R CMD check` from R, returning an `"rcmdcheck"` object, which you can query and manipulate.
-The package also provides functions to parse check results from a file or from a url, including official CRAN check results.
+The package also provides functions to parse check results from a file or from an URL, including official CRAN check results.
 - `r bioc("BiocCheck")` guides maintainers through Bioconductor best practices.